 2. In conducting bias reviews, steps shall be taken to rid the item pool of questions that, because of their content or format, either appear biased on their face, or yield biased estimates of performance for certain subpopulations based on gender, race, ethnicity, or regional culture.
 A statistical finding of differential item functioning (DIF) will result in a review aimed at identifying possible explanations for the finding.
 However, such an item will not automatically be deleted if it is deemed valid for measuring what was intended, based on the NAEP assessment framework.
 Items in which clear bias is found will be eliminated.
-This policy acknowledges that there may be real and substantial differences in performance among subgroups of students.
-Learning about such differences, so that performance may be improved, is part of the value of the NAEP.
+This policy acknowledges that there may be real and substantial differences in performance may be improved, is part of the value of the NAEP.